PrefectHQ/prefect/docs/tutorial/workers.md

     </div>

 1. Confirm its visibility on the Prefect UI's **Work Pools** tab (red status indicates it's not ready yet).

-To make the work pool ready, you need to start a worker.

 ## Start a worker